-We now show that the shift is actually larger than the 0·4 Erb seen in (4).
-As a result of the evaluation noise of Stochastic OT, the winner in (4) will not always be 31·1 Erb.
-Instead, the winner will be the spectral mean value whose cue constraint (for /s/) happens to be lowest-ranked when evaluation noise is added to the ranking of each constraint.
-If we apply the same evaluation noise as in perception, namely with a standard deviation of 2·0, all spectral mean values with a ranking not much higher than that of $[31\cdot1 \text{ Erb}]/s/$ are also likely to win.
-In Fig. 7 we see that the curve of [x Erb]/s/ has a low plateau in the whole region between, say, 30·0 and 32·8 Erb, and these are all quite likely to win.
-The right-hand side of Fig. 9 shows the distribution of spectral values that we obtain by running the category /s/10 million times through production tableaux with the rankings of Fig. 7.
-The average spectral mean of the /J/ category is 24·69 Erb, that of the /s/ category 31·35 Erb.
-The size of the shift (from the original 25·5 and 30·5 Erb) towards the periphery is therefore approximately 0·83 Erb.
+We now show that the shift is actually larger than the 0.4 Erb seen in (4).
+As a result of the evaluation noise of Stochastic OT, the winner in (4) will not always be 31.1 Erb.
+Instead, the winner will be the spectral-mean value whose cue constraint (for /s/) will happen to be lowest-ranked when evaluation noise is added to the ranking of each constraint.
+If we apply the same evaluation noise as in perception, namely with a standard deviation of 2.0, all spectral-mean values with a ranking not much higher than that of [31.1 Erb]/s/ are also likely to win.
+In Figure 7 we see that the curve of [x Erb]/s/ has a low plateau in the whole region between, say, 30.0 and 32.8 Erb, and these are all quite likely to win.
+The right-hand side of Figure 9 shows the distribution of spectral values that we obtain by running the category /s/ 10 million times through production tableaus with the rankings of Figure 7.

-Figure 9 Output distributions of the inverted perception grammar (distributions of 'prototypes').
+Output distributions of the inverted perception grammar (distributions of 'prototypes').